 Select → which will pop-up a dialog that will ask for the remote site details.
 This dialog is handy if you are not used to type remote URLs in the Location Toolbar.
 Leaving the password and user name fields empty will log you in as anonymous.
 Note: we are planning to rewrite this dialog window.

-You can bookmark a directory on a remote host and return to this directory from the bookmark button on the top corner of your panel just like in a web browser.
+You can bookmark a folder on a remote host and return to this folder from the bookmark button on the top corner of your panel just like in a web browser.

 After you log on to a remote server you can browse it just like your local hard drive with the following exceptions: